11 Times When “Fake Shemps” Replaced Real Actors

 The burly, brawling Reed died during the filming of director Ridley Scott’s Gladiator (2000).
 How did Scott deal with the challenge?
 Stand in?
 Check.
 Digital mask?
 Check.
 This time, though, the digital trickery looked reasonably convincing.
 The price tag for such Shempery -- some $3 million -- probably explains its effectiveness.

 When the 28-year-old Ledger died from a drug overdose in 2008, he was in the middle of filming Terry Gilliam’s The Imaginarium of Doctor Parnassus.
 For Gilliam, who has a legendarily difficult time getting his films financed and finished, it might have seemed like the end.
 But his daughter Amy, serving as a producer on the film, persuaded him to persevere.
 Gilliam ended up enlisting Johnny Depp, Jude Law and Colin Farrell to play other incarnations of Ledger’s character, adding an even more surrealistic element to the movie.

 11. Natalie Portman

-The Oscar-winning actress wasn’t available for reshoots for last year’s Thor: The Dark World (ostensibly because she was working on another project, but possibly out of embarrassment for being in yet another Thor movie).
+The Oscar-winning actress wasn’t available for reshoots for Thor: The Dark World (ostensibly because she was working on another project, but possibly out of embarrassment for being in yet another Thor movie).
 Star Chris Hemsworth’s wife, Elsa Pataky, stepped into the breach, and appeared as Portman’s double for a kissing scene.